MKLab-ITI/JGNN/README.md

 A native Java library for Graph Neural Networks.

 ## Introduction
 Graph Neural Networks (GNNs) have seen a dramatic increase in popularity thanks to their ability to understand relations between nodes.
-This library aims to provide GNN predictions to native Java applications, for example deployed on Android.
-It does so by avoiding the overhead of employing other machine learning architectures, such as TensorFlow Lite, that are often designed with pure performance in mind, which GNNs do not get a large boost out of (since operations such as graph convolutions still exhibit the big-O time complexity).
+This library aims to provide GNN capabilities to native Java applications, for example to perform machine learning on Android.
+It does so by avoiding the overhead of employing c- or python- based machine learning libraries, such as TensorFlow Lite, that are often designed with pure performance in mind, but from which GNNs do not get a large boost (operations such as graph convolutions still  exhibit the big-O time complexity).

-This library helps bring popular GNN architectures to Java (e.g. Android) applications *including* the ability to train these architectures on the fly as more data become accessible.
-For example, it can be used for Edge computing without needing to be aware of underlying hardware.

 ## Installation